 You can also consider low-emission coatings for your windows, which are applied to reduce heat transfer.
 Numbers show these coatings can reduce energy loss by up to 50%, which adds up to massive savings throughout the year.

 If your attic does not have high-quality insulation, you are likely losing lots of heat through the top of your house.
-One step you can take to increase home efficiency is to install a reliable attic insulation.
+One step you can take to increase home efficiency is to install reliable attic insulation.
 In many cases, you can find a professional contractor who can install this insulation for you, making the process simple and easy.
 You’ll often find attic insulation in two categories: bulk or reflective.
 In some cases, these materials can be combined for versatile performance.

 Door sweeps can also be used to increase efficiency.
 These products, which are usually made from rubber or plastic, are placed underneath a door to block airflow.
 They reduce draughts and keep outdoor air inside while maintaining your home’s overall efficiency.

 One of the best practices for reducing heat loss and energy bills is to install a programmable thermostat.
 These high-tech products allow you to set specific temperatures for specific times, meaning your furnace or air conditioner won’t run when you don’t need it.
-By setting the programmable thermostat, you can ensure your home appliance aren’t running at full strength when you’re not home.
+By setting the programmable thermostat, you can ensure your home appliance isn’t running at full strength when you’re not home.

 Cool roofs are becoming a popular product in Australia.
 The principle is quite simple: by adding reflective or bright-colored roofing to a home, heat is not absorbed, resulting in reduced heat flow to the occupied areas below.
 According to Delux, a manufacturer of cool roofs, white surfaces can reduce surface temperatures by 20 to 35 degrees, which transmits to less heat in the occupied areas of the building.

-Another option you can consider is special coating for your windows.
+Another option you can consider is a special coating for your windows.
 If you consult the specific zones from the AWA (see above) you can find the specific type of coating that will provide your home with maximum efficiency.
 For example, in the warmer northern areas of Australia, you will likely benefit from tinted window coatings.
 However, in the southern areas, which are generally cooler, you’ll benefit from clear windows.

 BetaView Has Top-Quality Windows for Your Home’s Efficiency